Skip to content

 Get a Free WISP Assessment for Your CPA Firm

 Bellator Cyber Guard's tax cybersecurity specialists will review your existing WISP—or build one with you from scratch—and identify every gap before the IRS or FTC does.
-Schedule your no-cost consultation and leave with a clear remediation roadmap.
+Walk away with a clear remediation roadmap.

 Frequently Asked Questions: WISP Checklist for CPA Firms